sparkfun/Qwiic_Template_Py/README.md

 Details of the documentation generation process are contained in the file [DOCUMENTATION.md](DOCUMENTATION.md)

-Adding the Module dependency  to the main qwiic package, Qwiic_Py
+Adding the Module dependency  to the main Qwiic package, Qwiic_Py
 ------------------------------------------------------------------

-Adding the Module dependency  to the main qwiic package, Qwiic_Py
+Adding the Module dependency  to the main Qwiic package, Qwiic_Py

-The overall qwiic package, which is hosted in the Qwiic_Py repository, defines dependencies to all the SparkFun  qwiic python packages.
+The overall Qwiic package, which is hosted in the Qwiic_Py repository, defines dependencies to all the SparkFun  Qwiic python packages.
 This is accomplished by adding modules to the repo as git submodules.

 New drivers are added as git submodules in the Qwiic_Py/qwiic/drivers directory.